Improving pet behaviour, improving quality of life

 Due to current Covid restrictions, I am unable to offer home visits.
 However, online consultations are available throughout this period.

 I specialise in treating canine and feline behaviour problems.
 My animal patients can ONLY be treated on vet referral, in case the presenting behaviour is due to a physical malady or complaint.
-You can take your dog or cat to your local vet and state that you would like to refer them to me if their behavioural issues are not physical in nature.
+Please visit your veterinary surgery to obtain a referral.
 Or you can contact me and I will recommend a vet near you that I currently work with.

 I cover Essex, Suffolk and Hertfordshire.
-The cost of pet behaviour therapy is £450 including case prep, consultation in your home, written report and phone/email support for 12 months.
-If you would like a secondary follow-up home visit, this is at the reduced cost of £250 and can only be booked by previous clients for the same animal patient.
-If a follow up is booked at the same time as the initial consultation, the behaviour package fee is £600 (saving £100).
+The cost of pet behaviour therapy is £495 including a consultation in your home, a written report, an online follow-up consultation and phone/email support for 12 months.
+If you would like a second home visit, this is at the reduced cost of £295 and can only be booked by previous clients for the same animal patient.
+If a further home visit is arranged at the same time as the initial consultation, the behaviour package fee is £695 (saving £95).
 Most pet insurance policies cover pet behaviour treatment.

 In terms of payment, you can pay by BACS transfer or paypal or I can take card payments on the day.
-Home visits usually last 2-3 hours and I book about four weeks in advance, depending on workload.
+Home visits usually last 2-3 hours and the online follow-up consultation lasts an hour.
+This takes place approximately three weeks after the initial visit.
+I book around four weeks in advance, depending on workload.

 What are the most common behaviour problems?